afs/BSBM-Local/README.md

 * "jena:<assembler>" where "assembler" is the file name of a Jena assembler description for the store.

-== Get the system and setup
+## Get the system and setup

 git clone git://github.com/afs/BSBM-Local.git
-mvn package
+mvn clean package

 # Create directories.
-mkdir Data TDB-DB
+mkdir -p Data TDB-DB Results

+Edit "cp" this is the classpath.
+You need to change the location of you maven repository.

-==  Directories
+##  Directories

 Data/data-SIZE          -- generated data
 TDB-DB/DB-SIZE/         -- TDB

-== Process - for TDB backed stores.
+## Process - for TDB backed stores.

-# Choose sizes wanted
+# Choose sizes wanted - edit this script.
 genAll

 # Run the tdbloader, create stats files and assembler files.